JacobGit3/Social-Media-Mongo/README.md

 - add/delete friends from user
     gives 404 error

-- adding reactions to thoughts gives validation error on reactionId
+- deleting a user
+    does not delete associated thoughts
+    old version deleted all thougths